X

 Red Burmese Spinel

-Fine spinel compares favorably with ruby and sapphire for brilliance, luster and fire, and it is a very durable gem with excellent hardness and indistinct cleavage.
-It also occurs in a wide range of colors, ranging from red and pink, to violet, blue, orange, green and silver.
+Fine spinel holds its own against ruby and sapphire in terms of brilliance, luster, and fire.
+It's a tough gem with excellent hardness and minimal cleavage.
+Plus, it comes in a broad spectrum of colors, including red, pink, violet, blue, orange, green, and silver.

 Enlarged Gemstone Image